mmikkel/Reasons-Craft/README.md

 * [Added] Support for Matrix
 * [Added] Support for Craft Commerce (including variants)
 * [Added] Support for the Preparse custom FieldType by @aelvan
-* [Added] Ability for custom FieldTypes to add Reasons support
+* [Added] Hook for custom FieldTypes to register themselves as toggle fields
 * [Added] Conditionals can now be added to tabs
+* [Added] Additional, contextual operators added (e.g. "larger than", "contains")
 * [Improved] Conditionals are no longer confined to tabs
 * [Improved] Tabs with no visible fields are hidden
 * [Improved] More or less rewrote the whole thing, for a faster, better experience